 Closing date/ completion date and pending date

-Closing is the final stage of the real estate transaction.
-The date is agreed upon when both the buyer and seller go under contract on the home.
-On the closing date, the property is legally transferred from seller to buyer.
+Closing is the final and most exciting stage of a real estate transaction, the moment when ownership officially changes hands.
+The closing date is agreed upon once both the buyer and seller go under contract.
+On this date, all documents are signed, funds are transferred, and the property is legally transferred from the seller to the buyer.
+It’s the day you can finally call that house your new home!

 Conditional offer